pocketworks/appero-sdk-ios/README.md

 https://github.com/pocketworks/appero-sdk-ios
 ```

-During this beta period, select the dependency rule **Branch** and choose **Main** as the target branch for the latest stable version.
-Upon commercial release we will switch to using versioned releases.

 ## Getting Started

 The Appero SDK for iOS is based around a shared instance model that can be accessed from anywhere in your code once initialised.
 We recommend initialising Appero in either your main view's init() method for a SwiftUI app or in applicationDidFinishLaunching in a storyboard/UIKit based app.